taojintianxia/container-collections/README.md

  - 2. alpine image : choose alpine as base image, this kind of image will be very tiny
  - 3. example image : usually contains a springboot demo or something like that, for testing or demo

-if you got an dis full error in container, try following command
+if you want delete all volumes, try following command

 ```bash
 docker system prune --volumes -f